-16. EARNINGS (LOSS) PER CLASS A SHARE
+16. (LOSS) EARNINGS PER CLASS A SHARE

-Basic earnings (loss) per Class A Share is computed by dividing the net income (loss) attributable to Class A Shareholders by the weighted-average number of Class A Shares outstanding for the period.
+Basic (loss) earnings per Class A Share is computed by dividing the net (loss) income attributable to Class A Shareholders by the weighted-average number of Class A Shares outstanding for the period.

-For the years ended December 31, 2020, 2019, and 2018, the Company included 394,332, 180,444, and 142,512 RSUs respectively, that have vested but have not been settled in Class A Shares in the weighted-average Class A Shares outstanding used to calculate basic and diluted earnings (loss) per Class A Share.
+For the years ended December 31, 2021, 2020 and 2019, the Company included 165,300, 394,332, and 180,444 RSUs respectively, that have vested but have not been settled in Class A Shares in the weighted-average Class A Shares outstanding used to calculate basic and diluted (loss) earnings per Class A Share.

-When calculating dilutive earnings (loss) per Class A Share, the Company applies the treasury stock method to outstanding warrants and unvested RSUs.
+When calculating dilutive (loss) earnings per Class A Share, the Company applies the treasury stock method to outstanding warrants and unvested RSUs.
 At the Sculptor Operating Group Level, the Company applies the if-converted method to vested Group A Units and vested Group E Units.
 For unvested Group A Units and unvested Group E Units, the Company applies the treasury stock method first to determine the number of incremental units that would be issuable and then applies the if-converted method to those resulting incremental units.
-The Company did not include the Group P Units or PSUs in the calculation of dilutive earnings (loss) per Class A Share, as the applicable market performance conditions had not yet been met as of the end of each reporting period presented below.
-The effect of dilutive securities on net income (loss) attributable to Class A Shareholders is presented net of tax.
+The Company did not include the RSAs, Group P Units or unvested PSUs in the calculation of dilutive (loss) earnings per Class A Share, as the applicable market performance conditions had not yet been met as of the end of each reporting period presented below.
+Certain PSUs vested in the second quarter of 2021 at which time they were converted into Class A Shares.
+The effect of dilutive securities on net (loss) income attributable to Class A Shareholders is presented net of tax.

-The following tables present the computation of basic and diluted earnings (loss) per Class A Share:
+The following tables present the computation of basic and diluted (loss) earnings per Class A Share: